 AMBITION (High Dose AMBISOME on a Fluconazole Backbone for Cryptococcal Meningitis Induction Therapy in sub-Saharan Africa: A Randomised Controlled Non-inferiority Trial) is a four-year project funded at €10M by the European and Developing Countries Clinical Trials Partnership, the Swedish International Development Agency and the DFID/MRC/Wellcome Trust Joint Global Health Trials Fund.
 It runs from 1 January 2017 – 30 June 2021 across a consortium of six African and five European partners.

 AMBITION is co-ordinated by The London School of Hygiene and Tropical Medicine, UK.
-African collaborating institutions (where participants will be recruited) are shown below.
+African collaborating institutions (where participants were recruited, in conjunction with local hospitals) are shown below.

 The AMBITION consortium is extremely grateful to the following funders: